 The main application field would be Air Passenger Communications (APC).
 In addition a Broadband DA2GC system could also support Airline Administrative Communications services (AAC) and thus improving aircraft operation, resulting in particular in reduced OPEX for the airlines.
 Safety-relevant communications such as Air Traffic Control (ATC) and related services are not intended to be covered.

 Currently, there is no spectrum designated for Broadband DA2GC in Europe.
 In order to allow European citizens and airlines to profit from the social and economic benefits of the implementation of such a radio application (intended to provide broadband connectivity between the aircraft and a terrestrial based network), a harmonised spectrum designation within CEPT would be necessary.
-The potential solution would need to include implementation throughout all CEPT countries.
+The potential solution would ideally include implementation throughout all CEPT countries

 Definitions